kubernetes/website/content/en/blog/_posts/2021-12-01-kubernetes-1.22-release-interview.md

 **CRAIG BOX: Fair enough.
 Nor have I. But it's been around since the late 1970s, so I imagine there are a lot of people who will have come across it at some point.
 Do you work with a lot of people who have been working on it the whole time?**

 SAVITHA RAGHUNATHAN: Kind of.
 Not all the time, but I get to meet some folks who work on the product itself.
 Most of my interactions are with the infrastructure team and platform engineering teams at MathWorks.
 One other interesting fact is that when I joined the company-- MathWorks has extensive internal curriculum for training and learning, which I really love.
-They have intuitive Matlab, and that's on my bucket of things to do.
+They have a Matlab training course, and that's on my bucket of things to do.

 It was like 500 years ago.
 I added it, and I never got to it.
 I'm like, OK, maybe this year at least I want to get to it and I want to learn something new.
 My partner-- he used Matlab extensively.
 He misses it right now at his current employer.
 And he's like, you have the entire license!
 You have access to the entire suite and you haven't used it?
 I'm like, no!